galadril/domoticz-theme-manager/README.md

 - update selected plugin (ad-hoc update) every 24 hours
 - more theme added

-To install another plugin, just select it and press update.
+To install another theme, just select it and press update.

-You can install and test it from GitHub bellow (git tools required):
+You can install this theme manager plugin and test it from GitHub bellow (git tools required):

 go to your plugins folder
 and execute